 Canada's Minister of Small Business and Export Promotion discussed government policies and supports that help small business owners succeed

-MONTRÉAL, Feb.
-11, 2019 /CNW/ - Small businesses make up 98% of all Canadian businesses and employ 8 million hard-working Canadians from coast to coast to coast.
+VANCOUVER, Feb.
+22, 2019 /CNW/ - Small businesses make up 98% of all Canadian businesses and employ 8 million hard-working Canadians from coast to coast to coast.
 They are the backbone of our economy and critical to the middle class.

-Today, the Honourable Mary Ng, Canada's Minister of Small Business and Export Promotion, was in Montréal to meet with entrepreneurs and small business owners to share how the Government of Canada is supporting them as they start up, scale up, and access new markets.
+From February 21 to February 22, the Honourable Mary Ng, Canada's Minister of Small Business and Export Promotion, was in Vancouver, West Vancouver, Squamish, and Whistler, British Columbia, to meet with entrepreneurs and small business owners to share how the Government of Canada is supporting them as they start up, scale up, and access new markets.

 When meeting with small business owners, Minister Ng shared the government's many initiatives that are making it easier for small business owners to do business, like: